A Survey on Evaluating Quality and Trustworthiness in LLM-Generated Data: Text Data

 \paragraph{Source Corpus Control and Composition.} For text data, control is often achieved by processing existing corpora into a trainable mixture with explicit and auditable signals rather than by generating new samples.
 Modern curation pipelines follow a standard sequence that begins with normalization and language identification.
 This is followed by the removal of near-duplicate content through approximate matching techniques such as Jaccard or MinHash deduplication across different crawl snapshots.
 Finally, document-level filtering is performed based on descriptors structured by metadata that are attached to each document \citep{penedo2024fineweb,penedo2025fineweb2}.
 LLMs are increasingly employed as scalable annotators to transform nuanced, abstract attributes—such as educational quality—into operational labels or calibrated scores.
 By distilling these high-level judgments into lightweight classifiers, researchers can convert subjective criteria into systematic signals.
 This pipeline enables the efficient filtering and reweighting of massive data mixtures \citep{finewebedu2024}.

 Composition is treated as a primary control method.
 Composition refers to the combination of different sources and domains as well as their relative amounts.
-In practice, mixture policies are put into use through three main strategies.
-The first strategy involves mixing and weighting across various data streams.
-The second strategy involves selecting data at the level of individual documents by using quality signals.
-The third strategy involves the removal of specific parts of the collection that carry high risk.
-At the mixture level, transparent mixture design and reproducible tools such as Dolma allow practitioners to adjust domain coverage and data budgets without confusing a larger quantity of data with higher quality data \citep{soldaini2024dolma}.
+In practice, mixture policies rely on three strategies: mixing and weighting across data streams, selecting individual documents using quality signals, and removing high-risk portions of the collection.
+At the mixture level, transparent mixture design and reproducible tools such as Dolma allow practitioners to adjust domain coverage and data budgets without conflating greater quantity with higher quality \citep{soldaini2024dolma}.
 At the selection level, to enable the customization of downstream policies, some releases separate raw documents from quality signals.
 For example, RedPajama-V2 provides web text together with quality-related metadata for a subset of the corpus.
 This allows users to apply their own selection thresholds without the need to crawl the data again \citep{weber2024redpajama,redpajamav2dataset}.
 At the exclusion level, safety-oriented processing can be performed earlier in the pipeline.
 Rather than relying only on refusal mechanisms after training, pretraining data filtering removes documents identified as enabling harmful capabilities.
 This includes content that provides significant support for misuse related to chemical, biological, radiological, and nuclear materials.
 This strategy targets measurable reductions in harmful capabilities while minimizing negative impacts on performance for standard tasks \citep{anthropic2025pretrainingdatafiltering}.
+Beyond generic deduplication and safety filtering, benchmark-aware decontamination is increasingly viewed as an additional corpus control objective, where retrieval-based overlap analysis can be used to identify candidate training documents that overlap with public benchmarks, thereby extending source control from quality filtering to evaluation-integrity preservation~\citep{deng2024investigatingdatacontaminationmodern}.